jjbofficial/hashnode-backups/clsqgpdmv000009l422dr6hyo.md

     You must download the device certificates at this step.
 You will not be able to download them after you close the pop-up.

-In Part 2, I will go over how you can use the device certificates to connect to AWS IoT core over MQTT.
+In Part 2, I go over how to use the device certificates to connect a laravel application to AWS IoT core over MQTT.